benguild/BGTableViewRowActionWithImage/README.md

 A variation on the iOS 8.0+ `UITableViewRowAction` to support icons, with text below.
 Similar to the iOS 9 Mail application and various third-party applications.
 We're all secretly hoping that Apple will implement this functionality with a native, public API in a future iOS update.

-**This iOS 8/9/10 (and below?) implementation isn't ideal,** but it works.
+**This iOS 8-10 implementation isn't ideal,** but it works.
 In iOS 11 and later, you MUST use Apple's built-in `UIContextualAction` instead!
-This library will still work in its default configuration, but is no longer supported.
+This library may still work for you in its default configuration, but is no longer supported by iOS 11 and later.

 [![Version](https://img.shields.io/cocoapods/v/BGTableViewRowActionWithImage.svg?style=flat)](http://cocoapods.org/pods/BGTableViewRowActionWithImage)
 [![License](https://img.shields.io/cocoapods/l/BGTableViewRowActionWithImage.svg?style=flat)](http://cocoapods.org/pods/BGTableViewRowActionWithImage)